seekatekode/aws-bootcamp-cruddur-2024/journal/week6.md

 # Week 6 — Deploying Containers
 ## Test RDS Connecetion

-Add this `test` script into `db` so we can easily check our connection from our container.
+We added this `test` script into `db` so we can easily check our connection from our container.
+Then ran `chmod u+x backend-flask/bin/db/test`

 ```sh
 #!/usr/bin/env python3